 - Credevo does not represent or intend to represent either China FDA (NMPA) or any organization (including those submitting their questions) in any regard.

-- No liability, claims or legal representation can be imposed on any questions submitted and their answers.
-All submitting personnel are recommended to exercise their own judgement in utilization of these answers.
+- No liability, claims, or legal representation can be imposed on any questions submitted and their answers.
+All submitting personnel is recommended to exercise their own judgment in the utilization of these answers.

 - Answers to the questions received will be published on Credevo websites.
-No direct communication to the submitting personnel can be assured or guaranteed.
+No direct communication with the submitting personnel can be assured or guaranteed.